react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 #### `cardShadowEnabled`

-Use this prop to have visible shadows during transitions.
-Defaults to `true`.
+Whether to show a shadow during transitions.
+By default, the shadow is shown when the selected `cardStyleInterpolator` provides a `shadowStyle`.

+Set it to `true` to always render the shadow or `false` to disable the shadow.

 #### `cardOverlayEnabled`

-Use this prop to have a semi-transparent dark overlay visible under the card during transitions.
-Defaults to `true` on Android and `false` on iOS.
+Whether to show a semi-transparent dark overlay under the card during transitions.
+By default, the overlay is shown when the selected `cardStyleInterpolator` provides an `overlayStyle`.

+Set it to `true` to always render the overlay or `false` to disable the overlay.

 #### `cardOverlay`